-Solomon mining is by conventional drill and blast followed by excavators, and the Life of Mine (LOM) ultimate pit designs are used as the bounding geometry.
+Solomon mining is by conventional drill and blast followed by excavators, and detailed LOM ultimate pit designs are used as the bounding geometry.

 In all cases, Inferred material is converted to waste, generating mining costs but contributing no revenue.

 Mine Scheduling